-The 31st Conservation Dinner takes place at South Huron Recreation Centre, 94 Victoria Street East, Exeter, Ontario.
+The 31st Conservation Dinner takes place on Thursday, April 15, 2021 at South Huron Recreation Centre, 94 Victoria Street East, Exeter, Ontario.

 Tickets are $85 each.
 Ticket purchasers receive a charitable receipt for income tax purposes for a portion of the ticket price.